lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/02sensors/sensors.rst

 Solution
 --------

-One approach is to buy an audio cape (:ref:`app_capes`), but another, possibly cheaper approach is to buy a USB audio adapter, such as the one shown in :ref:`usb_audio_dongle`.
-Some adapters that I've tested are provided in :ref:`app_misc`.
+One approach is to buy an audio cape, but another, possibly cheaper approach is to buy a USB audio adapter, such as the one shown in :ref:`usb_audio_dongle`.

 .. _usb_audio_dongle: